ocornut/imgui/docs/README.md

 **How can I help financing further development of Dear ImGui?**

 Your contributions are keeping this project alive.
-The library is available under a free and permissive licence, but continued maintenance and development are a full-time endeavor and I would like to grow the team.
+The library is available under a free and permissive license, but continued maintenance and development are a full-time endeavor and I would like to grow the team.
 In addition to maintenance and stability there are many desirable features yet to be added.
 If your company is using dear imgui, please consider reaching out for invoiced technical support and maintenance contracts.
 If you are an individual using dear imgui, please consider supporting the project via Patreon or PayPal.
 Thank you!

 Businesses: support continued development via invoiced technical support, maintenance, sponsoring contracts:
 <br>&nbsp;&nbsp;_E-mail: contact @ dearimgui dot org_